Atrix256/SampleZoo/src/samples/1d/regular/regular.md

 If N is 4, the sampling pattern is:  0, 1/4, 2/4, 3/4.

 A problem here is that if you take the average of those numbers, you get 0.375, instead of 0.5 like you might expect.
+That affects the quality of the sampling.

 ## RegularCentered()